Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

-Even though \adstxt files were introduced to tackle fraud, the lack of transparency makes it difficult to prevent revenue from being funneled to unrelated websites.
+Even though \adstxt files were introduced to tackle fraud, the lack of transparency makes it difficult to prevent revenue from being funneled to unrelated \websites.
 Pooling identifiers is not necessarily in violation of the standard or an abuse of the ad ecosystem.
 However, from its early stages, the \adstxt specification was criticized and there were speculations that ad-related companies facilitate dark pooling by forcing multiple publishers to use the same identifiers~\cite{redditRevContent,redditLongLists}.
 Unsuspecting website publishers were instructed to declare identifiers they do not control in their \adstxt files~\cite{buyersAsking,knockKnock}, and had their ad inventory pooled with completely unrelated websites~\cite{darkPooling}.
-Advertisers rest assured that their money funds specific websites or organizations, while, due to identifier pooling, it can flow towards multiple and unknown entities, threatening their brand safety.
+Advertisers rest assured that their money funds specific \websites while, due to identifier pooling, it can flow towards unknown entities, threatening their brand safety.
 As a result, simple block lists~\cite{googleAdsExclude,magniteBlocklists} are no longer sufficient to ensure that advertisers do not fund objectionable content.
-Advertisers would now need to block specific publisher IDs, something unrealistic because it is impossible to know where each identifier is used.
+Advertisers would now need to block specific publisher IDs, something non-realistic because it is impossible to know where each identifier is used.

-Of course, shady websites can copy identifiers from other websites without permission to falsely indicate that a popular ad network is an authorized seller of its inventory.
-This can boost the website's reputation with other ad networks, increase their ad inventory value or even bypass review policies.
-There exist websites that declare identifiers in their \adstxt files that the corresponding ad networks do not even acknowledge (Section~\ref{sec:discrepancies}).
-There is already evidence that questionable websites can monetize their ad inventory using this technique~\cite{vekaria2022inventory}.
-Finally, one could argue that if a less popular ad network observes that a website uses publisher IDs from popular ad networks (\eg Google), they might not get into the trouble of perform a manual review.
+Of course, shady \websites can copy identifiers from other \websites without permission to falsely indicate that a popular ad network is an authorized seller of its inventory.
+This can boost the \website's reputation with other ad networks, increase their ad inventory value, or even bypass review policies.
+There exist websites that declare identifiers in their \adstxt files that the corresponding ad networks do not even acknowledge (Appendix~\ref{sec:discrepancies}).
+There is already evidence that questionable \websites can monetize their ad inventory using this technique~\cite{vekaria2022inventory}.
+Finally, if a less popular ad network observes that a \website uses publisher IDs from popular ad networks (\eg Google), they might not perform a manual review.